Nic Dalton

 Nicholas James "Nic" Dalton (born 14 November 1964) is an Australian multi-instrumentalist and record label owner.
-He was a member of various Australian bands including, The Plunderers (1984–95), Godstar (1991–95) and Sneeze (1991–present); as well playing with Ratcat and The Hummingbirds.
+He was a member of various Australian bands including The Plunderers (1984–95), Godstar (1991–95) and Sneeze (1991–present); as well as playing with Ratcat and The Hummingbirds.
 He was the bass guitarist for American band, The Lemonheads in the early 1990s.
-He also runs the record label Half a Cow, which he co-founded 1990.
+He also runs the record label Half a Cow, which he co-founded in 1990.
 His current bands are The Sticker Club and, until recently, the Gloomchasers (who disbanded in November 2019).